Blog

 Regular mammogram scans provide important information about your breast health and enable earlier breast cancer detection, improving recovery rates.

-Some women may be at greater risk and may have mammogram scans more often.
-Your doctor may send you for a mammogram as young as 30 years old if you are a carrier of the BRCA1 or BRCA 2 gene or have had radiation to your chest since both factors increase your risk of developing breast cancer.
+Some women may be at greater risk and may need to have mammogram scans more often.
+Your doctor may send you for a mammogram as young as 30 years old if you are a carrier of the BRCA1 or BRCA2 gene or have had radiation to your chest since these factors increase your lifetime risk of developing breast cancer.
+In these high-risk populations, breast MRI is also recommended for screening.

 If it’s time for your mammogram scan you may have questions about the appointment, including: